Fast Forward (film): Plot

 The group agrees to do whatever it takes to stay in town.
 After three days of cleaning the filthy apartment they can afford, they want to eat more than fast food.
-Matt comes up with a plan how they can eat steak that night: dancing for tips in a fancy restaurant.
-The number goes off well and they get to sit around and eat.
+Matt comes up with a plan to eat steak that night: dancing for tips in a fancy restaurant.
+The number goes off well, and they get to sit around and eat.

 Over the next couple of weeks, the Adventurous Eight continue to raise money by passing out business cards while dancing in front of crowds in hopes of getting paying gigs.
-Which is what happens after being seen during one of their performances.
-When they go to famous dance club The Zoo, they run into a rival dance crew who is more street savvy and dances rings around them.
-Furious with what happened at the club, Michael demands they learn more current dance moves so they are never shown up again as well as being ready for the contest.
+They land a gig at famous dance club The Zoo, where they run into a rival dance crew who is more street savvy and dances rings around them.
+Furious, Michael demands they learn more current dance moves, so they are never shown up again.
+They also need to do that to be ready for the contest.

-Furthering their issues, the male tenants of the apartment building keep harassing the female members of the group and one of the girls breaks a car window fighting them off.
+Furthering their issues, the male tenants of the building keep harassing the female members of the group, and one of the girls breaks a car window fighting them off.
 Two of their parents are called to get them out of jail.
 After some pleading, they allow their daughters to stay until the contest is over.
 Matt finds himself tempted by Susan, a young woman who hires the group to dance for a party she is tasked with coordinating.
 After their performance at the party, she pulls Matt away from the rest of the group to pay him and the two start making out.
 He fails to wipe her lipstick off and, after a heated argument, his girlfriend June decides to leave the group and return to Sandusky.
 The rest of the girls convince her to stay during a late night out drinking.